lucaphill/lucaphill/README.md

 I am a member of the **QUASAR (Quantum Software Research League)** at my university, where I study the fundamentals of quantum physics and astrophysics.

-I'm currently attending Brazil Quantum Camp, a 72-hour course offered by Eldorado on quantum computing and its fundamentals.
+I'm currently attending Brazil Quantum Camp, a 72-hour course offered by Cesar School on quantum computing and its fundamentals.

 ---